How to Successfully Implement a Credit Card Surcharge Program In Your Business

 As we now know, credit card surcharges are fees added to the customer’s bill to cover the credit card processing fees.
 They apply exclusively to credit card transactions.

-Convenience fees are a different scheme entirely.
+Convenience fees are a different approach entirely.
 They relate to fees that can be added to the purchase customers pay through “alternative” methods.

 Services businesses that typically accept payments in person may have some cases where clients want to pay over the phone.
 As this is a card-not-present transaction, it incurs extra fees.
 The same is true for retailers or cinemas that also transact primarily in person.
 When transactions are put through online, that business may be eligible to charge a convenience fee, as it is outside of the typical payment method.